 Tip: Build in flexibility and inflation protection, but don’t take on risk you don’t need.
 Focus on your total income picture, not just one source of return.

-After decades of saving, some retirees become overly cautious, keeping too much in cash or low-yield accounts.
+After decades of saving, you may become overly cautious, keeping too much in cash or low-yield accounts.
 The problem?
 Cash loses value over time due to inflation, and may not generate enough income to support a 20–30 year retirement.

-On the flip side, some retirees stay overly aggressive, leaving too much exposed to market volatility.
+On the flip side, you may stay overly aggressive, leaving too much exposed to market volatility.
 A sharp downturn early in retirement, known as sequence of returns risk can potentially undermine your long-term strategy if you're drawing from investments during a market dip.

-The key is finding the right balance.
-Your retirement portfolio should be designed to generate stable income, preserve capital, and grow moderately to keep pace with inflation.
+The key is finding the right balance for you.
+Your retirement portfolio should be designed to generate stable income, preserve your capital, and grow moderately to keep pace with inflation.

-Tip: Align your portfolio with your time horizon, income needs, and risk tolerance.
+Tip: You may want to align your portfolio with your time horizon, income needs, and risk tolerance.
 A mix of cash, bonds, and equities; thoughtfully allocated can help support a more stable retirement.

-Taxes don’t stop in retirement and without careful planning, they can take a bigger bite out of your income than expected.
-Withdrawals from traditional IRAs and 401(k)s are taxed as ordinary income, and large distributions can push you into higher tax brackets or trigger Medicare premium surcharges (IRMAA).
-Many retirees also may miss opportunities in low-income years, like the early years of retirement before RMDs begin.
+Taxes do not stop in retirement and without careful planning, they can take a bigger bite out of your income than expected.
+Your withdrawals from traditional IRAs and 401(k)s are taxed as ordinary income, and large distributions can push you into higher tax brackets or trigger Medicare premium surcharges (IRMAA).
+You may also miss opportunities in low-income years, like the early years of retirement before RMDs begin.

-Strategic tax planning in retirement may add efficiency in your lifetime tax bill and help preserve more of your wealth.
-This includes not just having tax efficiency in income taxes, but also managing capital gains, optimizing account withdrawals, and taking advantage of tax-smart giving.
+Strategic tax planning in retirement may add efficiency to your lifetime tax bill and help you preserve more of your wealth.
+This includes not just tax efficiency in income taxes, but also managing your capital gains, optimizing your account withdrawals, and taking advantage of tax-smart giving.

 Tip: Depending on your tax situation, strategies like Roth conversions, tax-loss harvesting, or QCDs may offer advantages.
 Consult a tax advisor or financial planner to assess suitability.